dehora/nakadi-java/README.md

 bearer token present.

-You can define a token provider by implementing the `ResourceTokenProvider` interface, which will upplies the client with a `ResourceToken` that will be sent to the server as an OAuth bearer token.
+You can define a token provider by implementing the `ResourceTokenProvider` interface, which will supply the client with a `ResourceToken` that will be sent to the server as an OAuth bearer token.
 The `ResourceTokenProvider` is called on each request and thus can be implemented as a dynamic provider to handle token refreshes and recycling.